 BLS for Healthcare Providers

 BLS for Healthcare Providers teaches how to perform CPR on Adult, Child and Infant victims.
 American Heart Association BLS classes are meant for anyone with a medical license, or who those required to have it for their job.
 If you are not a licensed healthcare professional or are not required to have a BLS certification, please check out our non-healthcare CPR certification classes.
-Classes are offered locally in the Knoxville, TN and Tri-Cities, TN area, but Prime is not limited from traveling extended distances to teach classes.
+Classes are offered locally in 4 convenient locations, but Prime is not limited from traveling extended distances to teach classes.

 On this page you’ll learn everything you need to know about what’s covered in the BLS certification, who exactly needs it, what our past students have to say, and answers to all the most frequently asked questions.